 - The West catchment (outside of the Beveridge Intermodal Precinct Area) drains to Farm Drain 1 through culverts under the existing railway.
 This catchment is hydrologically connected to Dam 3 on the western boundary of the Study Area via a diversion weir that has been constructed across Farm Drain 1 diverting lower, frequent flows to the north. - The South West catchment includes a significant portion of the current Herne Swamp extent and an area of hillslope that grades towards the swamp.
 The area of Herne Swamp occurs within a natural depression that stores direct rainfall and runoff from the adjacent hill slope.
 Rainfall and runoff from within this section of the swamp is the dominant source of water that sustains the wetting and drying processes within the mapped SHWTLP in the Study Area.
 Review of available LiDAR survey shows this South-West catchment is slightly perched above Farm Drain 1, overtopping into the drain once the water level in the natural depression exceeds 295 m AHD. - The South catchment has no storage component, rainfall drains north into Farm Drain 1. - Depression storage within Farm Drain 1 and Dam 2 is relatively small.
 Farm Drain 1 has a very shallow grade of less than 0.05% that promotes the ponding of water. - The North East section of Herne Swamp sits between Merri Creek and a mapped straight western boundary.
 A significant area of the current Herne Swamp extent is located along the fringes of Merri Creek.
 The North-East catchment is very flat with average grades less than 0.05%.
-Detailed site survey and LiDAR indicates this western boundary of Herne Swamp to be either a low levee bank or access track which runs north-south and prevents shallow overland flow entering the swamp from the North-East catchment.
-The hydrology of this section of swamp would be dominated by direct rainfall and very occasional inundation by floodwater from Merri Creek and the North East catchment which may overtop the western boundary levee/track into Herne Swamp in more significant events.
-During minor events rainfall in the portion of North East catchment to the west of the Herne Swamp would likely infiltrate. - The South East catchment drains east to Merri Creek and is not affected by the Beveridge Intermodal Precinct Stage 1A Project. - At times, floodwaters from Merri Creek may enter the swamp from the east, but this is not expected to be frequently enough to contribute to the wetting and drying regime that sustains the swamp. - Groundwater is at a depth that does not interact with the swamp and no references indicate the role of groundwater on the swamp.
+The hydrology of this section of swamp would be dominated by direct rainfall and very occasional inundation by floodwater from Merri Creek and the Northern catchment in more significant events. - The South East catchment drains east to Merri Creek and is not affected by the Beveridge Intermodal Precinct Stage 1A Project.

+- At times, floodwaters from Merri Creek may enter the swamp from the east, but this is not expected to be frequently enough to contribute to the wetting and drying regime that sustains the swamp. - Groundwater is at a depth that does not interact with the swamp and no references indicate the role of deeper groundwater on the swamp.